bitrise-io/devcenter/_articles/en/testing/exporting-to-test-reports-from-custom-script-steps.md

 ---
-tag: []
+tag:
+- testing
+- steps
+- test-reports
-title: 'Exporting to Test Reports from custom Script Steps - draft '
+title: Exporting to Test Reports from custom Script Steps
 redirect_from: []
-summary: ''
-published: false
+summary: 'Test Reports allows you to view all your test results in a convenient way.
+  By default, only four Steps support the Test Reports feature.
+However, you can export the test results of other Steps to Test Reports via custom Script Steps. '
+menu:
+  testing-main:
+    weight: 3

 ---
-By default, only four Steps support the [Test Reports](/testing/test-reports/) feature.
+[Test Reports](/testing/test-reports/) allows you to view all your test results in a convenient way.
+By default, only four Steps support the Test Reports feature.
 However, you can export the test results of other Steps to Test Reports via custom Script Steps.
 Here's what you need to do:

 1. Deploy the test results in the correct directories.
 2. Make sure every test run has its own `test-info.json` file, with a test name.